East Asia: Major cities

-Tokyo is the capital of Japan and the world's largest city, both in metropolitan population and economy.
+Tokyo is the capital of Japan and the world's largest metropolis, both in metropolitan population and economy.

-Beijing is the capital of China.
-It has a history of over 3300 years.
+Beijing is the capital of China and has a history spanning 3300 years.

-Seoul is the capital of South Korea.
+Seoul is the capital of South Korea and the Joseon Dynasty.

-Osaka is the second-largest metropolitan area in Japan.
+Osaka is the second-largest metropolitan area in Japan and a major industrial center.

 Shanghai is China's largest city and most important economic center.

 Nagoya is the third-largest metropolitan area in Japan.
 Nagoya is a major port city and the location of Lexus headquarters.

 Kyoto was the imperial capital of Japan for eleven centuries.

 Ulaanbaatar is the capital of Mongolia, with a population of 1.6 million as of 2021.

 Taipei City is the capital of Taiwan, with a population of 2.6 million.

 Hong Kong is one of the global financial centres and is known as a cosmopolitan metropolis.